![]() |

 fragment: "The Ethiopians make their gods black and snub-nosed; the Thracians say theirs have blue eyes and red hair."

-Xenophanes constructed a philosophy of his own, knowing that he was going beyond humanity's ability to know.
+Xenophanes speculated – knowing that he was going beyond his ability to know.
 He speculated that the earth stretched infinitely in all directions, that the earth was infinitely deep and that air extended infinitely upwards.
-He imagined a god as a central force in the universe but not human-like in shape, thought or emotions: a god that is everywhere and everything, a god that is the whole universe, perhaps the primary source that Thales and Anaximander spoke about.
+He imagined a god as a central force in the universe but not human-like in shape, thought or emotions: a god that is everywhere and everything, a god that is the whole universe, perhaps the primary source that Thales and Anaximander had spoken about.
 And, like pantheists of later times, his belief that god is nature and nature is god left him open to the charge that he believed in no god at all.